MeowingDavis/blank_deno_blog/posts/Post6.md

-Click to randomise the colour of the text and the speed of the bouncing square.
+Click to randomise the colour of the text, the speed of the bouncing square plus change the direction inwhich the text is moving.

 Move mouse on the X and Y to change the background colour.

-using functions and variables.

 <iframe width="576" height="366" src="https://editor.p5js.org/MeowingDavis/full/O5mzXVR3x"></iframe>